--Assignments and Quizzes submitted late without a properly documented excuse will receive a 0.
-Students are permitted to request an extension so long as the request is made in person or electronically no less than 24 hours before the due date.
-Further requirements are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/
+-Assignments submitted late without a properly documented excuse will receive a 0. -Students may request an extension so long as it is made at least 24 hours before the due date. -Further requirements are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/